February 2024

 It's been another whirlwind month packed with so much going on.
 You know how much I value your feedback and your views have mattered more than ever with a range of consultation and engagement happening right across the council.

 Thanks also to all those tenants and leaseholders who have taken part in the independent ballot to have their say on the future of council housing.
 If you haven't yet cast your vote, consultation runs until 7 March.
 You, our tenants, are at the very heart of this and we are keen to hear your views.
-For further information and to vote, visit Council Housing Review - South Tyneside Homes
+For further information and to vote, visit Council Housing Review - South Tyneside Council Housing Services.

 We also began consultation on plans to extend the existing Public Spaces Protection Orders (PSPOs) for a further three years.
 The orders give us, and the police, additional powers, and greater flexibility to address persistent anti-social behaviour which is having a detrimental effect on local communities.